 The war kicks off in “Stormblood.”
 The player clashes with the empire and face a stunning defeat against the emperor’s son Zenos yae Galvus.
 Scattered, they slowly build a coalition of rebels and resistance fighters who unite to drive the empire out of Ala Mhigo.
 We learn that the empire was founded by Ascians for the purpose of causing a world-shaking calamity.
 The war continues while the empire works to build a dangerous chemical weapon, and one by one, the Scions start to fall into comas as their souls are pulled to another world.
 The empire and the good guys face off in a huge battle, with each side ultimately falling back.
 The Warrior of Light nearly falls into a coma, and it’s clear that something else is threatening the world.

-This all comes to a head in “Shadowbringers,” where the player is summoned into another world called the First.
+This all comes to a head in “Shadowbringers,” where the player is summoned into the First, the wasted world that the Warrior of Darkness hailed from.
 A massive imbalance of cosmic forces has created dangerous beats called Sin Eaters.
 This is, of course, an Ascian plot, and the player (along with the other Scions) set off to defeat powerful “Lightwardens” and return the world to normal.
+Along the way, they will discover more about the Warrior of Darkness and learn about the cosmic tragedy that drove the Ascians to evil.

 Important Things To Know As A Newbie